Thermadiag/seq/docs/any.md

 -	They hold the same type and both underlying objects compare equals.
 If the type does not provide a comparison operator, the operator==() always return false.
 -	They both hold an arithmetic value of possibly different types, and these values compare equals.
 -	They both hold a string like object (std::string, seq::tstring, seq::tstring_view, std::string_view, char*, const char*) that compare equals.
-	Note that a const char* can be compared to another string object (like std::string) using string comparison, but comparing two const char* will result in a pointer comparison!

 It is possible to register a comparison function for unrelated types using `seq::register_any_equal_comparison()` function.